 It shall be lawful to construct and maintain a railway, with all necessary, proper, and usual works and conveniences in connection therewith, along the lines described in the Schedule.

-Schedule

-Muja

-Railway to the “Centaur” Coal Mine

-Description of main line of railway
+Schedule — Line of Muja - Centaur Coal Mine Railway

+[s.
+2]

+[Heading inserted: No. 19 of 2010 s.
+5.]

 Commencing at a point on the Collie-Narrogin Railway about 137m.
 22c. from Perth, and proceeding thence in an east-south-easterly direction for approximately 11 chains, and thence in a south-westerly direction for approximately 48 chains, and thence in a southerly direction for approximately 1 mile 50 chains, and thence in a south-south-easterly direction for approximately 59 chains, and thence in a southerly direction for approximately 63 chains, and thence in a south-south-easterly direction for approximately 23 chains terminating at a point approximately 1,650 yards, and in a general north-north-easterly direction from the north-west corner of Wellington Location 4169 as more particularly set out and delineated in red on map marked C.E.
 Plan No. 40208, deposited pursuant to Edw.
 VII.
 No. 47 2, section 96.

 Total length about 4 miles, 14 chains.